 Habitat: Common Chickweed grows from a slender taproot and finer fibrous roots.
 It is found in waste places, disturbed ground, open woodlands.
 It spreads by reseeding, but stems may root if in contact with the soil.
 Soils need to be moist to mesic, with full to partial sun.

-Names: In earlier times Common Chickweed was classified as Alsine media L. The current genus name, Stellaria, is from the Latin referring to 'star-like' which is a generalization of the appearance of flowers in this genus with the white petals offset against the green sepals.
-The species name, media, means 'intermediate' or 'middle' referring to this species being, in size, between the two others noted in the next paragraph.
-The author name for the plant classification is as follows: First to classify was - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘Vill.’ which refers to Dominique Villars (1745-1814) French botanist who described over 2700 plants in Historie des plantes de Dauphine.
+Names: The current genus name, Stellaria, is from the Latin referring to 'star-like' which is a generalization of the appearance of flowers in this genus with the white petals offset against the green sepals.
+The species name, media, in 1789 means 'intermediate' or 'middle' referring to this species being, in size, between the two others noted in the next paragraph.
+The author names for the plant classification are as follows: First to classify in 1753 with the name Alsine media was - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was amended by ‘Vill.’ which refers to Dominique Villars (1745-1814) French botanist who described over 2700 plants, including this one, in Historie des plantes de Dauphine.

 Comparisons: S. media is a variable species within a variable genus.
 The chickweeds are the most common weed on the planet.
 Besides hybridizations, there are enough variations within the species to sometimes make identification difficult.
 Geographic locations is sometimes, like here, a big help.
 There are two other species of Stellaria that are closely related: S. neglecta, the Greater Chickweed, and S. pallida, the Lesser Chickweed.
 S. neglecta has longer sepals - 5 to 6.5 mm - and 8 to 10 stamens.
 S. pallida has sepals 3 to 4 mm long and only 1 to 3 stamens, but stamens may be absent as this species can automatically self-pollinate, petals are usually absent and the plant is yellow-green.
 Neither species is found in Minnesota.
 Our closest look-a-like is in the Cerastium genus, C. fontanum, Mouse-ear Chickweed, but that species has 5 styles and usually 10 stamens.

 Above: Several plants of Common Chickweed.
 Note the stalkless upper leaves.
-Drawing courtesy and ©of Flora of North America.
+Drawing courtesy and © Flora of North America.

 Below: An upper stem section showing the single line of white hair on the stem and seed capsules forming.